-- in workshops for which attendance is compulsory, interim tests will be considered an additional contribution to the final assessment and will consist of an assessment of the progress of the design work.
-Students that fail to meet the attendance requirements will not be admitted to the exam sessions and will have to repeat the workshop.
+- in workshops for which attendance is compulsory, interim tests will be considered an additional contribution to the final assessment and will consist of an assessment of the progress of the design activity.
+Students that fail to meet the attendance requirements will not be admitted to the examination sessions and will have to repeat the workshop.

 Students are always required to enrol for the exam sessions.
 Students are not allowed to take examinations for courses or workshops for which they have not been properly registered.
 Based on their learning assessments, students may:

 - pass the course, with the assignment of marks;

 - be required to resit the exam, with a subsequent assessment;

 - be required to repeat, if they have not met the Programme requirements or passed the exam by the third examination session; in this case attendance of the module is no longer valid and to continue their studies students must attend the module again.

 Three exam sessions are planned for each module (courses and workshops).
 Each exam session will be held on at least two dates, both at the student’s disposition.

 Final year students must take the exam on the first date to allow enough time for graduation registration procedures to be completed within the planned deadline.

 14.10 Self-certification of passing of examinations